Late last month, the UCP government released the fourth budget of their first term as the Government of Alberta.

 Well, there’s something you should know.
-Last year, the Consumer Price Index in Alberta increased by 3.2% in 2021.
+Between January 2022 and January 2023, the Consumer Price Index in Alberta increased from 149.3 to 158.9, or 6.4%.
 That means that the increases to instructional funding won’t even be enough to cover the bump in inflation.

 So, basically, the amount we’re increasing education funding by this year—at least as far as operating expenses go—won’t be enough to cover the increased demand on services in addition to the increased costs.